dteli/dte.li/yield/ds/mta.md

     return df.groupby('DAY').agg({'INS':'sum','OUTS':'sum'})
 ```

-This is comparable to an estimate I found that 4.something *unique* riders use the subway every day, if you assume that plenty of them are commuters.
+This is comparable to an estimate I found that 4-point-something million *unique* riders use the subway every day, if you assume that plenty of them are commuters.
 I actually would suspect more people to be commuters, using the subway twice daily, than is indicated by that estimate and our results.
 The results being (with 0 as Monday):

 ```